mashupbots/socko/socko-docs/docs/guides/configuration.markdown

 ## Loading Configuration

-Configuration can be changed in [code](https://github.com/mashupbots/socko/blob/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/config/CodedConfigApp.scala) or in the project's [Akka configuration file](https://github.com/mashupbots/socko/blob/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/config/AkkaConfigApp.scala).
+Configuration can be changed in [code](https://github.com/mashupbots/socko/blob/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/config/CodedConfigApp.scala) or in the project's [Pekko configuration file](https://github.com/mashupbots/socko/blob/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/config/PekkoConfigApp.scala).

 For example, to change the port from the default `8888` to `7777` in code: